jggolden17/daily_journal/README.md

 ## Docs

 See [docs](./docs/) for all documentation, an overview of the key pages is below:
-- [Getting Started Guide](docs/getting-started.md) - Set up and run the project locally
+- [Getting started guide](docs/getting-started.md) - Set up and run the project locally
-- [Backend Overview](docs/backend/backend-overview.md) - Architecture and structure of the backend
+- [Backend overview](docs/backend/backend-overview.md) - Architecture and structure of the backend
-- [Frontend Overview](docs/frontend/frontend-overview.md) - Architecture and structure of the frontend
+- [Frontend overview](docs/frontend/frontend-overview.md) - Architecture and structure of the frontend
+- [Deployment overview](docs/deployment/deployment-overview.md) - Explanation of how the project is deployed to GCP
+- [Auth overview](docs/Auth/auth-overview.md) - Explanation of how Google OAuth used, and how to set this up.
+TODO, write overview of how this works

 ## Quick Start